9 Surprising Borax Uses in the Garden

 Sandy soil is especially deficient in mineral nutrients.
 If you have a large vegetable garden, about 1000 square feet, about 6 to 7 tablespoons of Borax dissolved in water is your answer.

-Use this solution during cultivation to reap most benefits.
+Use this solution during cultivation to reap the most benefits.
 It is very beneficial for fruit trees such as apples.
-It not only provides nutrients but also helps in fighting off fruit-pitting and rotting.
+It not only provides nutrients but also helps in fighting off fruit pitting and rotting.

 Do Away with Mice

-Mice and rodents not only destroy vegetables and fruits but also bring in several pathogens that are harmful to human health.
+Mice and rodents destroy vegetables and fruits and bring in several pathogens that are harmful to human health.

 Sprinkle borax along the wall, as mice like to run along the wall but do not like to get borax on their feet.
 Thus, they will eventually leave your garden alone.